 Top 10 Facts About South African Medical Aid Schemes

-It is in the interests of you and your family’s health and well-being to join the best one you can find, remaining a member for as long as possible in order to keep the premiums affordable.
+It is in the interests of you and your family’s health to join the best one you can find.
+And you should remain a member for as long as possible in order to keep the premiums affordable.
 The later in life that you join a medical aid, the more expensive the premium.

-Here are the 10 most important facts about medical aid schemes that you should keep in mind when looking for the medical aid scheme that suits you.
+Here are the top 10 facts about medical aid schemes.
+You should keep then in mind when looking for the medical aid scheme that suits you.

 - There are 93 medical aid schemes in South Africa.
 Most of these are restricted, meaning that only employees of certain companies can join them, such as the AECI medical scheme for employees of AECI.
 The other kind are so-called open schemes that anyone may join, such as the Discovery Health Medical Scheme and the Sizwe Medical Fund.

-- Open medical aid schemes are open to anyone while restricted medical schemes are exclusively for the employees or members of a company or institution and their families.
-Open medical aid schemes are obliged to accept anyone as a member.
-They give a the prospective member a tailored quote before the person agrees to join and the schemes are obliged to accept your dependents as members too.
+- Open medical aid schemes are open to anyone.
+However, restricted medical schemes are exclusively for the employees or members of a company or institution and their families.
+Open medical aid schemes must accept anyone as a member.
+They give a the prospective member a quote before the person agrees to join.
+The scheme must by law accept your dependents as members too.

 - You can join a medical scheme via a broker or directly.